aws/aws-sdk-go-v2/content/en/docs/making-requests.md

 All service operation output structs include a `ResultMetadata` member of type [middleware.Metadata]({{< apiref smithy="middleware#Metadata" >}}). `middleware.Metadata` is used by the SDK middleware to provide additional information from a service response that is not modeled by the service.
 This includes metadata like the `RequestID`.
-For example to retrieve the `RequestID` associated with a service response to assit AWS Support in troubleshooting a request:
+For example to retrieve the `RequestID` associated with a service response to assist AWS Support in troubleshooting a request:

 ```go